ackintosh/ganesha/youtube/episode-1.md

 > - `failureCountThreshold(3)` — the circuit trips after 3 consecutive failures
 > - `intervalToHalfOpen(10)` — 10 seconds after tripping, Ganesha allows one trial request through
 >
 > The adapter is how Ganesha persists its state.
 Here I'm using Redis.
-Ganesha supports several adapters — Redis, Memcached, APCu, and MongoDB."
+Ganesha supports multiple storage adapters — Redis and Memcached are the ones I'd recommend."

 ---